bemble/pilarm/README.md

 This will create an I2C bus (#4), set GPIO23 as `SCL` and GPIO24 as `SDA`.
 I plugged RTC on this pins.

+### RTC `DS3231` powerled

+Once everyhting is setup and working, you can remove the RTC powerled using a flat screendriver.

 ## Install OS

 Use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to install the latest version of `Raspbian Lite`.